neu-rah/ArduinoMenu/README.md

 **name**: menu name to use as submenu title

+## Saving RAM

+By default PROGMEM is used on platforms where it is available.

 ## Include files

-**chainStream.h** - join multiple input stream to be used as one
+**chainStream.h** - join multiple input stream to be used as one, this is used to join quadEncoder stream with a keyboard (encoder button).

-**ClickEncoderStream.h** - using encoder https://github.com/0xPIT/encoder
+**ClickEncoderStream.h** - using alternative encoder https://github.com/0xPIT/encoder

-**genericKeyboard.h** - use a custom keyboard by providing a reader function.
+**genericKeyboard.h** - make a custom keyboard by providing a reader function.

 **keyStream.h** - simple digital keyboard driver doing digitalRead of pins. this driver can miss clicks on heavy load.

-**macros.h** - macro definitions to help building complex menu structure (included by menu.h)
+_**macros.h** - macro definitions to help building complex menu structure (included by menu.h)_

 **menuFields.h** - allows the menu system to alter/monitor your variables, this file defines the behavior of FIELD, TOGGLE, SELECT and CHOOSE.